-You can register a function that you often use with the $\square \sim$ button.
+You can register a function that you often use with the $\square \infty$ button.
 The following functions can be registered.

-Menu Item Page Menu Item Page
+Menu Item F Page Menu Item Page

-Not Assigned ^{1} H Disp.
+[C] ∑ Not Assigned1 - # Disp.
 Overlay p.
 38

-▶ +/- (Exp.) p.
-52 Rec.
+Z +/- (Exp.) p.
+52 Ţ Rec.
 Movie p.
 39

-White Balance p.
-55 ^ĭ Display Off p.
+WB White Balance p.
+55 zz Display Off p.
 26

 Custom White Balance p.
-56 Play Sound Effect 2 p.
+56 ©)) Play Sound Effect2 p.
 28

-Digital Tele-converter p.
+T Digital Tele-converter p.
 32

-1 Default setting.
+\1 Default setting.

-2 Sets the sound registered to 1, found in the [Shutter Sound] section of the My Camera menu.
+\2 Sets the sound registered to P, found in the [Shutter Sound] section of the My Camera menu.

-To Cancel Registration of a Function Select (S) in Step 2.
+To Cancel Registration of a Function Select (R) in Step 2.

-Press the $\square \sim$ button.
+1 Press the $\square \sim$ button.

-- ●The setting value of the registered function switches each time the ⊡⊷ button is pressed thereafter. - A configuration screen will appear for the 💌 and 🎹 functions. - With the pi function registered, the white balance data is captured each time you press the bw button.
-Since a guidance frame does not show in the LCD monitor in this case, please have the white target object or cloth centered in the LCD monitor before pressing the bw button. - With the I function registered, the movie recording starts with the recording pixels and frame rate settings selected in the Standard mode when you press the ⊡ button even if the mode switch is set to I or SCN. - The on function is useful for directing your subject's attention to the camera right before taking a shot because it plays a sound when you press the ⊡w button. - ●If a function that cannot be used in the currently selected shooting mode is selected, nothing will happen when you press the ⊡ ৵ button.
+- ●The setting value of the registered function switches each time the ⊡∽ button is pressed thereafter. - A configuration screen will appear for the 💌 and 🞹 functions. - With the ☐ function registered, the white balance data is captured each time you press the □ ~ button.
+Since a guidance frame does not show in the LCD monitor in this case, please have the white target object or cloth centered in the LCD monitor before pressing the □ ~ button. - With the standard mode when you press the settings selected in the Standard mode when you press the setting button even if the mode switch is set to . - The → function is useful for directing your subject's attention to the camera right before taking a shot because it plays a sound when you press the → button. - ●If a function that cannot be used in the currently selected shooting mode is selected, nothing will happen when you press the ⊡∼ button.